p0mvn/swaprouter-workshop/README.md

     one transaction.

-3. As a contract user, I would like to be able to trade with maximum price impact so that my large trades do not affect the market too much.
+3. As a contract user, I would like to be able to trade with maximum slippage so that my large trades do not affect the market too much.

 Need:

-- Improve `ExecuteMsg::Swap` to support a new trade type with max price impact.
+- Improve `ExecuteMsg::Swap` to support a new trade type with max slippage.
     * Fully implemented in checkpoint 5 (latest state of the repository).

 Based on the above requirements, let's outline all the logic that we require.